SurajKumar798/Telegram-ui/README.md

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Make sure you have Node.js and npm installed on your system.
-You can download them from [here](https://nodejs.org/).

 ### Installation